cdoremus/MyNotes/Spanish Notes.md

 *Son las segundas vacaciones que paso en Sevilla.*
 These are the second vacations that I'm spending in Seville.

+***Unlike adjectives, ordinal numbers always come before the noun (if it is used with a noun).***

 [[#Table of Contents]]
 ## Years(años)/Dates(fechas)
-the year 1820 - el año mil ochocientos veinte
-(the year) 2000 - dos mil año
-the year 1798 - el año mil setecientos noventa y ocho 1953 - mil novecientos cincuenta y tres
+the year 1820 - el año mil ochocientos veinte the year 1798 - el año mil setecientos noventa y ocho 1953 - mil novecientos cincuenta y tres
 1949 - mil novecientos cuarenta y nueve
+2000 - dos mil año
+2006 - el año dos mil seis
 2014 - el año dos mil catorce
 2024 - el año dos mil veinticuatro